segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 - [Update User Profile](#update-user-profile)
 - [Debounce Middleware](#debounce-middleware)

-{% include components/actions-fields.html name="braze-cloud" %}
+{% include components/actions-fields.html name="braze-web" %}

 ## Migration from Braze Classic
 Keep the following in mind if you plan to move to Braze (Actions) from the classic Braze destination.
-{% include components/actions-map-table.html name="braze-cloud" %}
+{% include components/actions-map-table.html name="braze-web" %}